 If you don’t hear a schloop within 3 minutes, flip the pan right-side up and grab a small paring knife or a toothpick.
 Go around the outside of the pudding with the tip of your knife to loosen it.
 Don’t forget to loosen the pudding around the inner tube if there is one.
 Invert the pan once again and wait for the schloop.

 If the schloop never happens, you didn’t lubricate the pan well enough.
-That’s a bummer, but you can always scoop the tembleque from the pan with a spoon and serve it that way.
+That’s a bummer, but you can always scoop the tembleque from the pan with a wooden spoon and serve it that way.

 How Do I Serve Tembleque?

-Tembleque is served cold and should be stored, lightly covered, in the refrigerator until you’re ready to slice it.
+Tembleque is traditionally served cold and should be stored, lightly covered, in the refrigerator until you’re ready to slice it.

 Enjoy tembleque with a cup of café con leche (coffee with milk), milk or with coquito during the holidays.